gardenermaximos/gardenermaximos/README.md

 <div align="center">

-`[LOG]` A few projects worth a closer look — everything else lives on the profile below.
+A few projects worth a closer look — everything else lives on the profile below.

 <br/><br/>